tgbugs/protc/README.md

 7) step: transformations on named-begins that reside in BBCk (do we need this?)

+## Communicating about known biases
+One piece of rather abstract information that we might like to accompany a protocol, is the kind of known biases it has.
+For example, the technique used to produce the hippocampal volume used for many MCell simulations is known to miss many of the vesicles.
+I'm not sure whether this goes in protc or not.
+But it seems like something that would fit nicely in cases where other bounds on black boxes are known.
+It might be nice to be able to say 'if you section your samples using this technique this `known-phenona` will be detected less frequently than if you use some other technique.
+Essentially some way of pointing to other protocols that give a different measurement when dealing with an overlapping (is it really overlapping? no, not direclty unless you can use the same technique on the same sample... need to think more on what the realtionship is here) black box.

 ## Conservation of mass cont.
 Named black boxes should allow us to do inference to 'intelligently' track complements of their parts.
 For example if we `(extract mouse.brain)`